Evince broken: unhandled x-extension-pdf

 FreeNX broken, and manually fixed

 I use FreeNX regularly to connect to a remote linux box.
 When I upgraded one machine to Fedora 8, I couldn’t connect using an NX client.
-I found a suggestion that helped me fix it: Edit /usr/libexec/nx/nxnode and replace DISPLAY="unix:$display" with DISPLAY=":$display" everywhere.
+I found [a suggestion](http://www.nabble.com/Fedora-8-working-for-anyone–t4806795.html) that helped me fix it: Edit `/usr/libexec/nx/nxnode` and replace `DISPLAY=”unix:$display”` with `DISPLAY=”:$display”` everywhere.
 Hopefully, someone will re-roll the FreeNX packages to fix this for Fedora 8.

 Ubuntu sidenote